larahfelipe/soundflower/backend/README.md

 - Installation and setup:
 yarn && yarn dev

 * Note: If you want to use Redis, you'll also need to install and run it locally.
-Make sure to set the REDIS_ENABLED environment variable to true though.
+  Make sure to set the REDIS_ENABLED environment variable to true.

 ================